taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/05-redux-outline.md

 ## Routing with Redux

 In single page applications you will introduce routing eventually.
-In React there exists one prefered library for routing: [React Router](https://github.com/ReactTraining/react-router).
+In React there exists one preferred library for routing: [React Router](https://github.com/ReactTraining/react-router).
 There might exist other routing libraries in other single page application solutions.
 These solutions help you to navigate from URL to URL without reloading the page.
 That's how single page applications work after all.
 You only fetch your application once, but keep track of the state even when you route from URL to URL.
 Thus the routes in your URLs are state too.
 But is it managed in the Redux store?

 The common sense when using routing in Redux is that the Router handles the URL and Redux handles the state.
 There is no interaction between them.
 For instance, when you decide to store your visibility filter `SHOW_ALL` into your URL (domain.com?filter=SHOW_ALL) instead of your Redux store, it is fine doing it.
 You only would have to retrieve the state from the URL and not from the Redux store.
 It depends on your own setup.
 In the end, the Router holds the single source of truth for the URL state and the Redux store holds the single source of truth for the application state.
 You can read more about this topic in the [official documentation](http://redux.js.org/docs/advanced/UsageWithReactRouter.html) of Redux.